mcpherson/AWS-book-finder/README.md

 (**NOTE:** If you are testing with localhost, please be aware that the resource paths for some links may not work correctly.
 This is because the root directory name (`book-finder`) is excluded from the URL by Netlify, but is required in localhost.)

-You will need to change a few values in your `config.js` file to hook it up to your AWS stack.
+You will need to change a few values in your `config.js` file (found in `book-finder`) to hook it up to your AWS stack.

 1. `APIEndpointID`
     - To find the ID of your REST API (`bookfinder-api-gateway`), run: `aws apigateway get-rest-apis`
 2. `region`
-    - Replace with the default region of your AWS account as defined in your `config` file, e.g. `us-west-2`
+    - Replace with the default region of your AWS account as defined in your AWS `config` file, e.g. `us-west-2`

 You can also find the above information in the console.